 - Ensure link text makes sense when taken out of context, eg use 'Guidance on using xyz', not just 'Guidance'

 - Don't use 'click here' or 'more...' as link text

 - Don't use URLs as link text

-- Don't use the same link text for multiple links that point to diffeon the same page.
+- Don't use the same link text for multiple links on one page that point to different destinations.
 You can have multiple links pointing to the same destination page but with different link text.

 - Don't link to Hantsnet pages (intranet) from Hantsweb (internet)

 - When pointing to new pages, check they have been published and the links work

 - Don't allow pages to open in a new window.
 The exception is AchieveForms, where it may be useful to have a guidance document open when completing a form

 - Redirects must be approved by a web content strategist.